wkumari/draft-wkumari-dnsop-extended-error/README.md

    6: / EXTRA-TEXT ...                                                /
       +---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+

    Field definition details:

-   o  OPTION-CODE, 2-octets/16-bits (defined in [RFC6891]]), for EDE is
+   OPTION-CODE:
+      2 octets / 16 bits (defined in [RFC6891]) contains the value 15
+      for EDE.

+   OPTION-LENGTH:
+      2 octets / 16 bits (defined in [RFC6891]) contains the length of
+      the payload (everything after OPTION-LENGTH) in octets and should be 2 plus the length of the EXTRA-TEXT field (which may be a zero- length string).

+   INFO-CODE:
-      TBD.
-[RFC Editor: change TBD to the proper code once assigned by IANA.] o  OPTION-LENGTH, 2-octets/16-bits ((defined in [RFC6891]]) contains the length of the payload (everything after OPTION-LENGTH) in octets and should be 2 plus the length of the EXTRA-TEXT field (which may be a zero-length string). o  INFO-CODE, 16-bits, which is the principal contribution of this document.
-This 16-bit value, encoded in network (MSB) byte order, provides the additional context for the RESPONSE-CODE of the DNS message.
-The INFO-CODE serves as an index into the "Extended DNS Errors" registry defined and created in Section 5.2. o  EXTRA-TEXT, a variable length, UTF-8 encoded [RFC5198], text field that may hold additional textual information.
+      16 bits, which is the principal contribution of this document.
+      This 16-bit value, encoded in network most significant bit (MSB) byte order, provides the additional context for the RESPONSE-CODE of the DNS message.
+The INFO-CODE serves as an index into the "Extended DNS Errors" registry, defined and created in Section 5.2.

+   EXTRA-TEXT:
+      a variable-length, UTF-8-encoded [RFC5198] text field that may hold additional textual information.
 This information is intended for human consumption (not automated parsing).
 EDE text may be null terminated but MUST NOT be assumed to be; the length MUST be derived from the OPTION-LENGTH field.
 The EXTRA-TEXT field may be zero octets in length, indicating that there is no EXTRA-TEXT included.
 Care should be taken not to include private information in the EXTRA-TEXT field that an observer would not otherwise have access to, such as account numbers.

-   The Extended DNS Error (EDE) option can be included in any response (SERVFAIL, NXDOMAIN, REFUSED, and even NOERROR, etc) to a query that includes OPT Pseudo-RR [RFC6891].
-This document includes a set of
+   The Extended DNS Error (EDE) option can be included in any response (SERVFAIL, NXDOMAIN, REFUSED, even NOERROR, etc.) to a query that includes an OPT pseudo-RR [RFC6891].
+This document includes a set of initial codepoints but is extensible via the IANA registry defined and created in Section 5.2.

-Kumari, et al.          Expires November 6, 2020                [Page 4]

-Internet-Draft       draft-ietf-dnsop-extended-error            May 2020

-   initial codepoints, but is extensible via the IANA registry defined and created in Section 5.2.

 3. Extended DNS Error Processing